Waxolunist/paint2/README.md

 - [ ] TWA
 - [x] iOS topBar colour adjustment
 - [x] iOS comp.
+- [ ] animation on colorbuttons on ios slow
 - [ ] sort with drag and drop?
 - [ ] Multifileshare?
 - [ ] Popup for filename?